Kanikamittal99/SalesInsights_SQL_Tableau/Sales Insights/README.md

 **4. Data Cleaning & ETL in Tableau:** Loading the Sales database in Tableau and creating a data model.
 Data models defines the data elements and the relationships between the data elements.
 Star schema is made in which a fact table is present at the center and the dimension tables surrounding it.
 Next, Clean the data by adding filters on the columns.

 **5. Build Tableau Dashboard and publish it on Tableau Public**

+**6. Feedback From Stakeholders & Profit Analysis:** Based on the feedback from stakeholders we will build phase 2 where we will do profit analysis and fix some issues found in phase 1.
+Some changes were: Adding context filters, adding profit, profit_margin, cost columns in tables, breakdown of sales w.r.t customer names and profit margin by regions.